 Evil Is Seductive

-We must mever passively accept everything that seems appealing.
+We must never passively accept everything that seems appealing and good.
 Everything is not beautiful in its' own way.
-The point here is that evil exists whether you believes in it or not.
+Evil exists whether you believes in it or not.
 Evil is highly secretive and highly seductive.
-Evil spirits can cause you to believe that you are wiser and more powerful than other people by appealing to your pride.
-However, these false assurance will ultimately chip away at your your common sense and your humanity.
-Therefore, it behooves humans to become more discerning and less naive.
-That being said, one need not become obsessed with evil, for to dwell on it excessively is to give it more attention and power than it deserves.
-However, we must be aware that evil exists and that it is always malevolent and harmful, if not outright murderous.
+Malevolent spirits and bad people will make you believe that you are wiser and more powerful than other unenlightened" people.
+Evil appeals to your pride, but its' false assurance ultimately chip away at your your common sense.
+Consequently, it behooves humans to become more discerning and less naive.
+That being said, one need not become obsessed with evil or to dwell on it excessively, thus giving it more attention and power than it deserves.
+However, we must be aware that evil exists and that it is always malevolent and harmful, if not outright deadly.

 "I know you can't decide whether a person or a situation is dangerous based only on whether you feel fearful...I've interviewed countless victims who say they never saw it coming.
 Their feelings did not alert them to the danger that was in their midst."— Marry Ellen O'Toole, FBI Profiler

 For example, good parents try to teach their children to beware of strangers, no matter how many ice cream treats, candies or puppies a stranger offers them.
 But to those little ones who have never been forewarned, the temptation to be deceived and seduced by promises of instant gratification is already a lost battle.
-Even children who have been warned about danger are easily deceived.
+As we know all to well, even children who have been warned about "strangers" are easily deceived.

 The very same premise applies to adults.
-Most of us like to think we know better than to engage with anything malevolent.
-We flatter ourselves, believing we can trust our instincts, but in most cases this belief is false.
+Most of us like to think we know better than to engage with anyone malevolent.
+We flatter ourselves, believing we can trust our instincts, yet we are often wrong in this belief.
 Malicious people know how to unobtrusively insert themselves into our lives.
 For this reason, it is imperative that individuals be grounded in wisdom and spiritual discernment.